Special rates require proof of eligibility at check-in.

-Rarely do you find a café that serves as a wine bar, breakfast spot, gourmet takeout deli, tapas bar, and restaurant with a wide variety of Mediterranean entrées, but owner Don Dymond of Kalapawai Café and Deli has established just that with this green-and-white landmark that is a central meeting spot for Windward residents.
-Come in on your way to the beach for a cup of coffee and bagel, stop back for a gourmet sandwich or salad at lunchtime.
-Happy-hour tapas plates include hummus and flat bread or figs wrapped in bacon.
-All dinner entrées have suggested wine pairings. www.kalapawaimarket.com.
-Reservations not accepted.
-Credit cards accepted.
+Rarely do you find a café that serves as a wine bar, breakfast spot, gourmet deli, tapas bar, and restaurant with a wide variety of Mediterranean entrées, but the Kalapawai Café and Deli has established just that.
+The green-and-white Kailua landmark is a central meeting spot for Windward residents.
+Come in on your way to the beach for a cup of coffee and bagel and stop back for a gourmet sandwich or salad at lunchtime.
+Happy-hour tapas plates include hummus and flatbread or bacon-wrapped figs. Dinner entrées have suggested wine pairings. www.kalapawaimarket.com.

 Great Mexican food is hard to find in Hawaii, so if you're looking for something authentic, the drive to Cholo's in the North Shore town of Haleiwa will be worth it.
 The fish tacos are made with sashimi grade ahi—caught just off shore and brought in from Haleiwa Pier—and the margaritas are made with locally sourced fruit.
 (You won't find a sweeter fresh mango margarita anywhere.)
 Early birds should check out the morning menu here; the restaurant opens at 9 am and serves different variations of the breakfast burrito. www.cholos.mx.